messymessina29/Hawaii_Tour_Guide_Project/README.md

 ---

  __Reference Code__
- 1. __API Build__: Yelp was a key data source for much of our hotel and restaurant data.
+ 1. __Yelp API Build__: Yelp was a key data source for much of our hotel and restaurant data.
 Yelp developer portal provided key reference code, paramaters, and imports that allowed us to build our API calls.
 Here is the code that was referenced to build the calls:
     * ```import requests```

         ```url = "https://api.yelp.com/v3/businesses/matches?limit=3&match_threshold=default"```